07 Jul A Simple Investment Strategy

 The poetry of it all was also scary because it was exactly ten years since the ’87 crash.
 Stock and property prices had already taken a hit and there were fears of major reprisals, including a recession.

 Speaking of patterns, ten years later we had the start of the GFC, September 2007.
-And look what year it is now.
+And look where we are now?

 So, should we be worried?
 Yes and no.